Hiking Virunga Volcano Mountains

 Mount Mikeno lies completely within Virunga National Park and is known for the endangered mountain gorillas that inhabit its misty slopes.
 It is on this mountain that legendary Dian Fossy began her work with mountain gorillas.
 Expeditions to observe Mikeno’s gorillas typically leave from the nearby Bukima Patrol Post.

 Mount Karisimbi 4,507 m (14,787 ft)

-Between Karisimbi and Bisoke is the Karisoke Research Center, started by Dian Fossey back in the ’60s to observe mountain gorillas found on the two mountains’ slopes.
+Between Karisimbi and Bisoke is the Karisoke Research Center, started by Dian Fossey in the ’60s to observe mountain gorillas found on the two mountains’ slopes.

 Mt.
 Visoke 3,711 m (12,175 ft)

 Mt Visoke, a dormant volcano with a spectacular crater lake, lies on the Rwanda-DRC border.
-The volcano contains a spectacular crater lake.
+The volcano contains a stunning crater lake.
 The 6-hour hike is active though not difficult, with the starting point at Kinigi, Rwanda.